 The Committee meets monthly and is comprised of six members: three independent members and an active member of the retirement system appointed by the Governor and Executive Council; and two members of the Board of Trustees appointed by the Chair of the Board.
 All are required by statute to have significant experience in institutional investing or finance.
-As of June 30, 2020 the three independent members were Christine Clinton, CFA; Daniel LaPlante, CFA; and Keith Quinton and the active member was Michael McMahon.
+As of June 30, 2021 the three independent members were Christine Clinton, CFA; Daniel LaPlante, CFA; and Keith Quinton and the active member was Michael McMahon.
+The Committee would like to recognize Keith Quinton, who resigned effective July 1, 2021, for his contribution and dedicated service.